In simple terms, epidemiologists track diseases and health issues to find ways to reduce them.

-In the Division of Disease Control, we count how many people are sick with diseases that healthcare providers are required to report to the Department of Public Health.
+In the Division of Disease Control (DDC), we count how many people are sick with diseases that healthcare providers are required to report to the Department of Public Health.
 We also count some non-reportable conditions, and keep track of vaccination rates in Philadelphia.

 We conduct studies to find factors that might help us try to reduce the burden of these diseases.
-Often these studies are done with researchers from universities, non-profit agencies, or the Centers for Disease Control.
+Often these studies are done with researchers from universities, non-profit agencies, or the Centers for Disease Control and Prevention.

 We work closely with the academic public health community in Philadelphia.
 We host students from all of the local schools and programs of public health for community-based learning experiences.
 Epidemiology staff teach courses at a number of the local schools and programs.

 The Division of Disease Control (DDC) uses several methods to track communicable diseases and emerging outbreaks of illnesses.
 Data are compiled and reports are published on our Health Information Portal.

 Every year, DDC publishes an annual report that summarizes all of the diseases and conditions reported to PDPH for the previous year.
 This report is intended to give a broad overview of the disease burden in Philadelphia.
 DDC also compiles surveillance reports on the following topics: